wayne-wu/java_concurrency/README.md

 ### Submission

-To do this exercise, first fork the project.
-Then when ready to submit, send a single PR with all the changes.
+To do this exercise, first fork the project and create a branch called devel.
+Do your work in the devel branch.
+Then when ready to submit, squash all of your changes into a single commit, so that we can review all the changes more easily.
+Finally, create a PR from your devel branch to your master branch and notify us.

 You are expected to submit a production-quality program.
 It must be fully documented and formatted using the company's standard Java